 As mentioned earlier it is possible to specify certain roller doors to a ‘Secured by Design’ level 1 specification.
 Basic mechanical design features in a descent roller door will make it very secure as standard but it is also surprising how easy certain roller doors can be broken into when there is little attention paid to the method by which the curtain is held secure when closed or sub standard curtain slats are used.
 The electric motor is what holds a basic roller door closed and secure, but with a door like the Seceuroglide it also incorporates a patented security system holding the curtain firmly in place when closed to give no chance of lifting the curtain from outside and applying force in an attempt to dislodge the curtain internally.

-Buy cheap with a roller garage door and you will buy twice!!
+Buy cheap with a roller garage door and you will almost certainly buy twice!!
 Do not be tempted by silly low prices with roller doors as they will definitely let you down very quickly.
-If you don't have the budget for an aluminium roller door then buy a single skin steel door as it will be better than any cheap aluminium roller door.
-Make sure the door is compliant with CE regulations and has a bottom edge safety detection system as standard.
+If you don't have the financial budget for an aluminium insulated roller door then we recommend you buy a single skin steel door as it will be better than any cheap aluminium roller door.
+Make sure your door is compliant with CE regulations and has a bottom edge safety detection system as standard.

 If you want any further advice, prices, drawings, specifications or colour samples then call or email us now.

 See our roller garage door overview and further links for information >